ASHWINI-GUPTA/Movies/README.md

 # Movies
 Clone of IMDB created using ASP.NET Core.

-> See the `Screenshot` folder to see the snapshot of UI
+> Go to `Screenshot` folder to see the snapshot of UI

 ## Technology Stack
 Incognito is created using -